Best Parks for California Wildflower Walks

 1. Sonoma Valley Regional Park, Glen Ellen

-In March and April, the 162-acre Sonoma Valley Regional Park is usually bursting at the seams with wildflowers.
-The beginning part of the walk is on a paved, ADA-accessible path, which makes it perfect for anyone using a wheelchair.
-Others can continue on the dirt trail.
+In March and April, the 162-acre Sonoma Valley Regional Park is typically full of wildflowers.
+The walk begins on a paved, ADA-accessible path that continues on a dirt trail.
 The hike leaves from the parking lot.
 If you have a dog, you’ll be pleased to learn that a one-acre fenced-off portion of the park is the Elizabeth Perrone Dog Park.
-The parks department provides an online pdf map of Sonoma Valley Regional Park.
+The parks department offers an online map of Sonoma Valley Regional Park.

 2. Crane Creek Regional Park, Rohnert Park

-With its broad grassy meadows and bubbling seasonal creek, the 128-acre park is a great place to enjoy spring wildflowers and is known for its brilliant display of California poppies.
+With its broad grassy meadows and bubbling seasonal creek, the 128-acre Crane Creek Regional Park is known for its brilliant display of California poppies and is a great place to enjoy spring wildflowers.
 You’ll find picnic tables throughout the park.
-The parks department provides an online pdf map of Crane Creek Regional Park.
+You can access an online map of Crane Creek Regional Park.

 3. Steelhead Beach Regional Park, Forestville

-The intact ecosystem at Steelhead Beach Regional Park, running beside the Russian River, offers the chance to see unique riparian plants and river wildlife.
+The beautiful, natural ecosystem at Steelhead Beach Regional Park, running beside the Russian River, offers the chance to see riparian plants and river wildlife.
 Bring lunch, as the park contains a picnic area with barbecue grills.
-The parks department provides an online pdf map of Steelhead Beach Regional Park.
+Check out the online map of Steelhead Beach Regional Park.

 4. Foothill Regional Park, Windsor

-With three small lakes and tree-shaded trails, the 211-acre Foothill Regional Park hosts a diverse variety of wildflowers in early spring.
-A disabled parking lot leads to an accessible trail to a pond.
-The parks department provides an online pdf map of the park.
+With three ponds and tree-shaded trails, the 211-acre Foothill Regional Park hosts a diverse variety of wildflowers in spring.
+Three Lakes Trail is a compacted gravel, wheelchair-accessible trail.
+Here’s a handy online map of Foothill Regional Park.

 5. Helen Putnam Regional Park, Petaluma

 Fabulous views, sweeping meadows sprinkled with wildflowers, a gazebo, a children’s play area, and a large fishing pond … what could be better?
-The parks department provides an online pdf map of Helen Putnam Regional Park.
+View an online map of Helen Putnam Regional Park.

 6. Riverfront Regional Park, Healdsburg

-This is an easy hike with lots of wildflowers, so it’s great for small kids and slow walkers.
+This 216-acre park next to the Russian River offers lots of wildflowers and some easy hikes that are great for kids.
 Bring lunch, as the park has a great picnic area with barbecue grills, a volleyball court, and a horseshoe pit.
-Be sure to check out the two small lakes where bass fishing is permissible.
-This 216-acre park is next to the Russian River.
-The parks department provides an online pdf map of Riverfront Regional Park.
+Check out the two small lakes where bass fishing is permissible.
+Access an online map of Riverfront Regional Park.

 Share your experience using #SonomaCounty or #LifeOpensUp